 What do you think of talent shows like The X Factor?

-The new Morcheeba album should be out spring 2021.
+A Morcheeba album titled Blackest Blue was released in 2021.
 There are songs about breaking up, falling apart and holding it together.
 It’s not all doom and gloom but it delves pretty deep.
-We have two wonderful collaborations, one with Canadian singer Brad Barr from the Barr Brothers, and another with singer and multi-instrumentalist Duke Garwood whom I’d describe as a “diamond geezer”.
-Aside from Morcheeba, I’ve recorded two songs with drummer and music producer Dan Joeright and his band called Earth Moon Earth.
+We had two wonderful collaborations, one with Canadian singer Brad Barr from the Barr Brothers, and another with singer and multi-instrumentalist Duke Garwood whom I’d describe as a “diamond geezer”.
+Aside from Morcheeba, I recorded two songs with drummer and music producer Dan Joeright and his band called Earth Moon Earth.
 They are friends of ours and opened for us for some of our US shows.
-I’ve also been working with a film composer based in Los Angeles called Will Bates.
-He asked me to sing the theme tune to a movie called Bliss which is coming out early 2021, starring Salma Hayek and Owen Wilson.
+I also worked with a film composer based in Los Angeles called Will Bates.
+He asked me to sing the theme song for the movie Bliss starring Salma Hayek and Owen Wilson.

 Do you believe a band could potentially never split?
-What would it take them to stick together?
+What does it take to stick together?

-When you look at a band like U2, for example, with the same four members for over 40 years, it is possible but I couldn’t tell you what the secret to keeping together is.
+When you look at a band like U2, for example, with the same four members for over 40 years, it is possible not to split, but I couldn’t tell you what the secret to keeping together is.
 Ego is usually a huge downfall, followed by the usual “creative differences” and uneven money splits.
-Morcheeba is just Ross and I now, his brother Paul is no longer part of the band.
+Morcheeba is just Ross and me now, his brother Paul is no longer part of the band.
 It’s a long story with all the same old clichés, but the outcome is that Ross and I are happy and work very well together as a duo.
 We share the same hard-working ethic on the road and inspire each other in the studio.
-We’ve just finished writing and recording the new Morcheeba album which is absolutely stunning if I don’t say so myself.
-And that leads nicely into your next question…